I have waited for thy salvation, O LORD

 He that believeth on him is not condemned: but he that believeth not is condemned already, because he hath not believed in the name of the only begotten Son of God.

-And this is the condemnation, that light is come into the world, and men loved darkness rather than light, because their deeds were evil.
+And this is the condemnation, that light is come into the world, and men loved darkness rather than light, because their deeds were evil."

 If we love God, then we will keep His Commandments.
 We know that those who live in sin will perish.

-1Corinthians 6:9-11 Or know ye not that the unrighteous shall not inherit the kingdom of God?
+“Know ye not that the unrighteous shall not inherit the kingdom of God?
 Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor abusers of themselves with men, nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners, shall inherit the kingdom of God.
-And such were some of you: but ye were washed, but ye were sanctified, but ye were justified in the name of the Lord Jesus Christ, and in the Spirit of our God.

 A Christian will always forsake unrighteousness and come to God.